dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 two ways to speed up our code:

-  1. With virtual memory off, the access rules for BCM device memory kdefault to "strongly ordered".
+  1. With virtual memory off, the access rules for BCM device memory default to "strongly ordered".
 If you look at the other rules (6-15) you see there is also a "device shared" and a "device not shared".
 With some simple tests, it appears that both reads and write for device shared are faster than strongly ordered.